Seal of the Senate of the Philippines: History

+Seal used prior to the 12th Congress.

 Close-up of the old seal of the Senate of the Philippines atop the mace used until the 12th Congress.

 Since the reestablishment of the Philippine Senate in 1987, the seal featured an outer blue ring bearing the words 'Senate of the Philippines' at the top and 'Official Seal' at the bottom, separated by two gold five-pointed stars.
 The inner circle, colored light gold, included the same principal elements currently in use, but with the national coat of arms displaying the symbols of the country’s former colonial rulers—the American bald eagle and the lion rampant of Spain.

 During the 12th Congress, the Senate adopted a new seal through Senate Resolution No. 15, which removed the eagle and lion from the coat of arms "to be consistent with the provisions of R.A.
 No. 8491, (Flag and Heraldic Code of the Philippines) and E.O.
 No. 292 and to emphasize Philippine Independence that the Filipinos had fought and died for."

 The redesign of the seal also changed both the color of the outer ring and inner circle to white.